Regression: A Defense Mechanism

 Regression and Stages of Development

-Sigmund Freud referred to regression as moving back from one stage of development to an earlier stage. according to Freud “development flowed through five different psychosexual stages (oral, anal, phallic, latent, genital).
+Sigmund Freud referred to regression as moving back from one stage of development to an earlier stage.
+According to Freud, the psyche “development flowed through five different psychosexual stages (oral, anal, phallic, latent, genital).
 During a child’s five psychosexual stages of development, the erogenous zone associated with each stage serves as a source of pleasure, motivating behavior.
 Freud theorized that the psychosexual energy, or libido, was the driving force behind behavior” (Murphy, 2022).

 Freud saw organic instincts as the most basic element motivating action.
 He favored characterizing these instincts as drives motivated by sex and aggression.